johannst/notes/src/tools/emacs.md

   o                        open buffer in other window C-o                      open buffer in other window keep focus in ibuffer

+  O                        occur on marked buffers
+  Q                        query-replace in marked buffers I                        query-replace-regexp in marked buffers

   s a                      sort by buffer name s f                      sort by file name s v                      sort by last viewed